MonikaFeigler/KBC_DataFlowTemplates/pipedrive-to-googlesheet/v0/src/README.md

-# PIPEDRIVE-TO-SNOWFLAKE
+# PIPEDRIVE-TO-GOOGLESHEET

-By using this end-to-end flow you can extract data from Hubspot, transform it and load it into a Snowflake database.
+By using this end-to-end flow you can extract data from Hubspot, transform it and load it into a Google Sheet.

 ## Steps to take:
 1. Authorize data source with Pipedrive API TOKEN and fill company domain